gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 These days I'm trying to learn Machine Learning([once](https://coursera.org/share/9f1199acceaab2e77f1053891f1b9f21) [again](https://coursera.org/share/9198bf9e5641668612752b5cd17be8a2)).

-I'm more interested into understanding the fundamentals than running the race of prompt engineering and ["ChatGPT"](https://www.youtube.com/watch?v=bZQun8Y4L2A) (and what is called LLM).
+I'm more interested in understanding the fundamentals than running the race of prompt engineering and ["ChatGPT"](https://www.youtube.com/watch?v=bZQun8Y4L2A) (and what is called LLM).

 The other day, while watching watching [Karpathy's CS231n lectures](https://www.youtube.com/playlist?list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC),  I came with a crazy idea.